 Lobster isn’t the only shellfish said to usher in hopes for financial success — clams will do the trick, too.
 You can also interpret their yawning shells as the opening of new horizons and fruitful days ahead.
 However you take it, this black bean preparation is an easy, low-ingredient way to will good fortune into the new year.
 It’s one of my dad’s go-tos for something quick and flavorful to make in between higher-maintenance dishes.

 Rice is the South’s counter crop to the wheat of the North, and rice cakes — another form of nian gao (see the next recipe) — provide that same chewy satisfaction that dumpling dough would.
 Rice cakes are also treated in similarly savory applications in Southern China, like in this recipe.
 You can buy rice cakes in stores in a hard, dry form to reconstitute by boiling, then steam or saute them with vegetables and meat.

 Mandarins, tangerines, oranges, and grapefruit are all lucky fruit typically handed out like candy during the Spring Festival celebrations.
 The round shape signifies the togetherness and completion of the family unit and their hues recall gold.
-With no visitors to dole out citrus to, why not turn the fruit into a refreshing dessert to bubble up your spirits with a little sparkle?
+Turn the fruit into a refreshing dessert to bubble up your spirits with a little sparkle!
 Scoop the sorbet into perfect circles and we’ve made another full one as we recall where we started on this round-up.